 toothaches, detoxification, itching, blackheads, softening skin, defatting skin, cooling skin, asthma, sinusitis, dry cough, sciatica, muscular aches & pains, vision trouble, fainting, increasing white blood cells, lymph flow & drainage, warms when cold - cooling when hot, enhancing effect of other essential oils, gingivitis, foul breath, cramps, indigestion, flatulence, nausea, ulcers, liver fatigue, mental agility.

-when used on a regular basis, mint reduces the growth of bacteria and fungus within the body. mint contains perillyl alcohol, which is believed to prevent colon, skin and lung cancer. animal research suggest that perillyl alcohol slows the growth of pancreatic, mammary, and liver tumors (click lymphatic system). mint is a strong diuretic and helps soothe the digestive tract, even relieving irritable bowel syndrome. it also helps in getting rid of headaches and migraines.
+When used on a regular basis, mint reduces the growth of bacteria and fungus within the body.
+Mint contains perillyl alcohol, which is believed to prevent colon, skin, and lung cancer.
+Animal research suggests that perillyl alcohol slows the growth of pancreatic, mammary, and liver tumors (click Lymphatic System).

-peppermint in particular, acts like paracetamol without the drugged-out side effects that, for example tylenol products leave you with (click back&shoulders am, muscle ease and back&shoulders pm). paracetomal or acetaminophen is the key ingredient in many drugs and unlike peppermint, it is not anti-inflammatory. spearmint on the other hand, is known for it's local anesthetic and sedative properties (click sweet dreams). it is said to bring forth child-like innocence and lightness, relieve stress and exhaustion (click esteem and pleasure).
+Peppermint in particular acts like paracetamol without the drugged-out side effects that, for example, Tylenol products leave you with (click Back&Shoulders AM, Muscle Ease and Back&Shoulders PM).
+Paracetomal or acetaminophen is the key ingredient in many drugs and unlike peppermint, it is not anti-inflammatory.
+Spearmint, on the other hand, is known for its local anesthetic and sedative properties (click Sweet Dreams).
+It is said to bring forth child-like innocence and lightness, and relieve stress and exhaustion (click Esteem and Pleasure).